 The Michigan Department of Transportation has revised the requirements for Aggregate Inspection Certification.
-Beginning in 2013, two different levels of aggregate inspection training and certification will be offered, Aggregate Inspection Certification Level One and Aggregate Inspection Certification Level Two, see descriptions below.
+Beginning in 2013, two different levels of aggregate inspection training and certification will be offered, Aggregate Inspection Certification Level One and Aggregate Inspection Certification Level Two.
 Technicians that are currently Certified for Aggregate Inspection are eligible to enroll in Aggregate Inspection Level Two.
-Technicians that are NOT currently Certified for Aggregate Inspection are required to complete the Aggregate Inspection Level One Training before enrolling into the Aggregate Inspection Level Two Training.
-The MDOT is currently drafting a Construction Advisory (December 2012) to clarify the pre-qualification requirements for consultants, producers, and local agencies.
+Technicians that are NOT currently Certified for Aggregate Inspection are required to complete the Aggregate Inspection Level One training before enrolling in the Aggregate Inspection Level Two training.
+Technicians inspecting fine aggregates or road gravel are required to complete the Aggregate Level One training.
+Technicians inspecting concrete aggregates or asphalt aggregates are required to complete Aggregate Level Two training.
 Please contact our office by phone; 231-591-5826, or by email; firstname.lastname@example.org, with any questions about this change in the Aggregate Certification requirements.

 Technicians applying to take the certification courses and examination should have experience and/or working knowledge of the listed course topics before undertaking the examination.
 Basic math skills in the use of fractions, decimals, ratios, and percentages are also required.
 The successful completion of Aggregate Inspection Level One or the Michigan Aggregate Inspection Certification (issued before 2013) is required before enrollment into the Aggregate Inspection Level Two Training.

 Aggregate Sampling Certification – Endorsement A